musketeerchess/PieceValueCalculation/README.md

 #### 3. Color bound penalty
 Penalty is zero because a queen can move to a different color from its reference square at E4.

-Final value will be the sum of the distance mobility plus direction mobility less penalty.
+Final value will be the sum of the distance mobility plus direction mobility less penalty or simply the `general formula`.

 ```
 final_queen_value = distance_mobility + direction_mobility – color-bound_penalty